 Change in appearance.

 Change in attitude.

 Here are a few pointers to guide you through it:

 When you first realize there is a problem

 Sit down and breathe till you are calm.
 Undertake not to lose your temper.
 You are the adult and the parent.

 Do not blame yourself.
-The first thought parents have is where did I go wrong?
+The first thought parents have, where did I go wrong?
 Remember in life we are responsible for our own choices and their consequences.
-That goes for children too – although their brains are not developed enough to understand long term consequences, they do understand short term consequences.
+That goes for children too – although their brains are not developed enough to understand long term consequences, they understand short-term consequences.

-As parents you need to present a united front – even if you differ on any aspects of this.
+As parents, you need to present a united front – even if you differ on any aspects of this.
 Talk it over beforehand and decide how you will handle the confrontation.
-Kids can easily turn parents and family members against each other times of crisis and even more so when they come from a broken (divorced /single parent) family.
+Kids can quickly turn parents and family members against each other in times of crisis and even more so when they come from a broken (divorced /single parent) family.

 Don’t blame or bad mouth each other.
 Before you confront the child, undertake to talk as civil and emphatically as possible – without blaming one another.
-Make the decision to stay calm throughout – it is possible.
-Be ready that you child might have a strong reaction to being caught out and might react with strong feelings of anger, blame, denial or shame.
+Decide to stay calm throughout – it is possible.
+Be ready that your child might have a strong reaction to being caught out and might react with intense feelings of anger, blame, denial or shame.

 Prepare yourself beforehand for how you will react and what you will say if you are called a hypocrite because of your own habits – drinking, smoking or drug use (perhaps as a teen or young adult).
 Know how you will explain the choices you made in your life and how it impacted you.
 Be honest.
 Be careful that your responses don’t become the justification for your child to use drugs.